Turmeric may treat retinitis pigmentosa eye disease

 Photo by Chris de Bode/WHO

-India and China suffer the highest numbers of blindness.
+India and China suffer the highest numbers of

-The National Eye Institute supports collaborations,
+blindness.
+The National Eye Institute supports

-partnerships and training programs with these countries
+collaborations, partnerships and training programs

 "Coming from India I have a lot of faith in curcumin," Ayyagari said, explaining the compound has long been used to treat wounds and inflammation.